 Growing up, family gatherings at my maternal grandparents’ farm were always packed-house events with plenty of love, laughter, food, and volleyball (it’s kind of our family sport).

 As I got older, I helped out in the kitchen prep for some of those meals, so I learned how to make mashed potatoes, green beans, and yeast rolls just like my grandma.
 I was only missing one part of that nostalgic culinary quartet.
-Even though I’ve opened countless jars of her pickles over the years, filling bowls and setting them on the table, it wasn’t until last week that I finally had the chance to learn how to make my grandma’s (and great-grandma’s) lime pickles.
+Even though I’ve opened countless jars of her pickles over the years, filling bowls and setting them on the table, it wasn’t until a few years ago that I finally had the chance to learn how to make my grandma’s (and great-grandma’s) lime pickles.

 Having never canned anything ever, I admit that I was a little intimidated by the idea.
 But Grandma was, as she always is, remarkably encouraging and patient, “Honey, if I can do it, you can it.”

 Since making lime pickles requires a 24-hour soaking of the sliced cucumbers in the lime solution, Grandma had done all the prep work the day before, bless her heart.
 She sliced the cucumbers from her garden and ones I’d sent down to her from ours, and she mixed up the lime solution and put the slices in the mix to soak.

 As we started the process of transferring the soaked cucumbers slices to the sink for a good rinsing off, Grandma gave me a little history on this recipe.
 She learned how to make lime pickles from her mother-in-law, my Great-Grandma Leora.
 (I’d always figured it was something passed down to her from her own mother).